 Sandra Bullock was originally considered to play Miss Hannigan, but she declined the role, citing once how she "hates musicals and vows to never star in one."
 Cameron Diaz then signed on to replace Bullock.

 Although due to be released just before Christmas, the movie was released online 3 weeks early by hackers.
-They hacked Sony in protest against an upcoming movie about North Korea.
-This, along with 4 other movies released, is expected to cost Sony millions of dollars in lost revenue from ticket sales.
+The hackers, known as The Guardians of Peace, hacked Sony in protest against the upcoming release of The Interview (2014).
+In all, four movies were released, expected to cost Sony millions of dollars in lost revenue from ticket sales.
+However, of the four, the online release of this one was expected to have the least impact: "Internet pirates are mostly twenty-something males," says Phil Contino, chief analyst at BoxOffice.com.
+"That's obviously not who 'Annie' is aimed at."

 This is the third motion picture adaptation of Strouse and Charnin's Annie.
 The first was director John Huston's original big-screen version (Annie (1982)), in which star Albert Finney did a wicked vocal impersonation of Huston.
 The second was Rob Marshall's well-regarded and more faithful adaptation (Annie (1999)).

-In a scene where William Stacks takes Annie and her friends to a movie, the actors for said movie are named Andrea Alvin and Simon Goodspeed, which are nods to the original Broadway production.
-Andrea McArdle was the first Annie in Broadway and the play premiered at the Alvin theatre.
+When William Stacks takes Annie and her friends to a movie, the actors for said movie are named Andrea Alvin and Simon Goodspeed, which are nods to the original Broadway production.
+Andrea McArdle played Annie in the play's Broadway premiere at the Alvin Theatre.
 Goodspeed is the theater that Annie premiered at before Broadway.

 In late 2014, Charles Strouse (the composer of the original musical's score) gave an interview to Vanity Fair in which he talked about what he liked and didn't like about this movie adaptation.
 One thing he didn't like was the fact that although Jay Z did consult Strouse in the initial stages of conceiving the remake, and though Strouse said he "was paid handsomely for my share of the rights," Strouse and the other original creators of the musical did not get to revise and update their own songs or write any of the new songs in the movie.
 Something Strouse did enthusiastically endorse about this movie version was the casting of Quvenzhané Wallis in the lead role (he called her performance "amazing") and, more generally, the idea of casting nonwhite actresses in the role--something he said he had been lobbying for since the first Broadway run of the show back in the 1970s.